marcysutton/a11ycamp-jekyll/travel-info.md

 weight: 5
 ---

-The event will be held at <a href="https://seattlecentral.edu" target="_blank">Seattle Central College</a> in Seattle on Saturday, May 18 2019.
+The event will be held at the [Broadway Edison Building](https://seattlecentral.edu/about/visit-us/campus-maps/broadway-edison/BE) of Seattle Central College in Seattle on Saturday, May 18 2019.

-Seattle Central is located on Broadway Ave. and Pine St. on Capitol Hill in Seattle.
+Seattle Central is located at Broadway Ave. and Pine St. in the Capitol Hill neighborhood in Seattle.

 **Venue:** 1701 Broadway, Seattle, WA 98122 [[map](https://goo.gl/maps/VfKi4g71oYQ2)]

 ## Public Transportation Information

-Link light rail, as well as bus routes that provide service to Capitol Hill Seattle come within walking distance of the college, and some stop within a block.
+The venue is near bus stops for [Metro](https://kingcounty.gov/depts/transportation/metro/travel-options/bus.aspx) routes 9, 11, 43, 49, and 60, as well as the [First Hill Line of the Seattle Steetcar](https://seattlestreetcar.org/how-to-ride/first-hill-line/) and the Capitol Hill Station stop for the [Link Light Rail](https://www.portseattle.org/page/public-transit-link-light-rail).
+Many of these stops are within a block of the venue.

 You can take the light rail from Sea-Tac Airport for a $3.00 fare that takes roughly 40 minutes.

-<a href="http://tripplanner.kingcounty.gov/" target="_blank">Metro Bus Trip Planner <span class="offscreen">Opens in a new window</span></a>

 ## Driving and Parking Directions

-Parking is available in pay lots and on surface streets nearby.
-For more information, visit: https://seattlecentral.edu/about/visit-us/public-parking
+Parking on Capitol Hill is tricky.
+There are private parking lots on Harvard Avenue and Broadway and also metered street parking.
+Carpooling or using public transportation is encouraged.

 ### Driving from the north (going south) via Interstate-5
 Take the I-5 southbound exit 168A at Boylston Ave.
 E.